kermitt2/biblio-glutton/doc/Build-Databases.md

 The command ends once every page was received from Crossref and every record stored and indexed.
 The Crossref REST API is not always there: a request that fails is sent again a few times with a growing pause, and if the API stays down the command gives up, says so and exits with a non-zero code.
+The same goes for Elasticsearch: records it did not take because it was away or too busy for as long as they were retried make the run incomplete (a few records it refuses for good, a mapping error say, do not; they are logged).
 The last indexed date is only moved forward by a complete run, so running the command again picks up the whole period again and nothing is skipped.
 The records loaded before the API went down are kept, and so are the incremental files under `dumpPath`.
 The exit code is also non-zero when some records could not be indexed in Elasticsearch, see [Indexing while loading](#indexing-while-loading).